eas234/tax-prep-analysis/README.md

 # tax-prep-analysis
-Repository for "The Effect of Tax Peparers on the Distribution of COVID-19 Benefits Programs", working paper
+Repository for "The Effect of Tax Preparers on the Distribution of COVID-19 Benefits Programs", working paper

 ## Overview of repository
 The repository is structured as follows: